numbats/learnr/slides/chapter1_01_Install.md

 <img src="chapter1/chapter1-01/R_Install_Mac.png" style="display: block; margin: auto;" />

+Notess:

-Note: You should see this webpage once you click on `Download R for macOS`.
+You should see this webpage once you click on `Download R for macOS`.

 Click on `R-4.1.2.pkg` to start the download.
 (The top one will always be the most recent version.
 During the first development of this short